-Dr. Maradit Kremers mainly uses clinical information collected during routine medical care, typically using the resources of the Mayo Clinic Total Joint Registry and the Rochester Epidemiology Project.
+Hilal Maradit Kremers, M.D., studies the epidemiology and outcomes of musculoskeletal diseases, injuries and procedures, such as hip and knee replacements, using mainly clinical information collected during routine medical care.
+This data is typically collected using the electronic medical records and the resources of the Mayo Clinic Total Joint Registry and the Rochester Epidemiology Project.
 The data collected from these data sources are analyzed using epidemiological or statistical techniques.

 Significance to patient care

 Dr. Maradit Kremers' research into the long-term safety of total joint replacement implants and determinants of clinical outcomes will help enhance delivery of effective musculoskeletal care and improve outcomes for patients.
 Her artificial intelligence work will enhance use of electronic medical records in orthopedics research and transform radiographic imaging practice.